 General Plan Policy Consistency Statement monitoring to uphold established health criteria.
 Policy CF-4.4: Provide sufficient capacity to Consistent.
 The General Plan and Zoning Code serve existing and planned uses and identify, Amendments align with Policy CF-4.4 by manage, and monitor, when appropriate, large ensuring that new developments are planned water users. with sufficient water capacity.
 The General Plan and Zoning Code Amendments supports the identification and management of large water users, helping to monitor and manage water resources effectively to meet both existing and future demands.
 Policy CF-4.5: Ensure that new development or Consistent.
 The General Plan and Zoning Code redevelopment water infrastructure systems Amendments align with Policy CF-4.5 by are adequate to serve the development. ensuring that new developments include adequate water infrastructure.
 The HIO requires that water systems are reviewed and upgraded as needed to effectively serve new housing projects, maintaining reliable water service for all developments.
 Policy CF-4.9: Improve water services in a way Consistent.
 The General Plan and Zoning Code that respects the natural environment.
-Amendments support Policy CF-4.9 by that respects the natural environment. integrating environmentally respectful practices into water service improvements.
-The General Plan and Zoning Code Amendments encourages development that includes sustainable water management systems and respects natural resources, ensuring that growth enhances water services while preserving the environment.
-Policy CF-4.11: Continue to sponsor and provide Consistent.
-The General Plan and Zoning Code water conservation and education programs.
-Amendments and affordable housing initiatives align with Policy CF-4.11 by incorporating water conservation and education programs into new developments.
-The General Plan and Zoning Code Amendments promotes drought-tolerant landscaping and water-efficient designs, supporting ongoing efforts to conserve water and educate residents about sustainable and educate residents about sustainable practices.
-Policy CF-4.14: Continue to enforce the Water Consistent.
+Amendments support Policy CF-4.9 by integrating environmentally respectful practices into water service improvements.
+The General Plan and Zoning Code Amendments encourages development that includes sustainable water management systems and respects natural resources, ensuring that growth enhances water Policy CF 4 11: Continue to spansor and provide Services while preserving the environment.
+Policy Cr-4.11: Continue to sponsor and provide Amondments and affordable bausing initiatives water conservation and education programs. align with Policy CE 4.11 by incorporating water angli with Policy CF-4.11 by incorporating water developments.
+The Conoral Plan and Zoning Code Amendments promotes drought-tolerant landscaning and water-efficient designs supporting ongoing efforts to conserve water and educate residents about sustainable nractices Policy CF-4.14: Continue to enforce the Water Consistent.
 The General Plan and Zoning Code Efficient Landscape Ordinance through Planning Amendments will not conflict with the existing Department procedures in compliance with AB requirements of the City's Zoning Code which 1881. ensures that new developments comply with the Water Efficient Landscape Ordinance and AB 1881.
 The General Plan and Zoning Code Amendments supports the enforcement of water-efficient landscaping practices through